Loi pour une République numérique: Accessibility

+Telephone accessibility is enacted into law in article 105, requiring telecom carriers to provide VRS and Text relay services.
+Call centers for both large companies and for public services are also required to provide for their own VRS and Text relay.
+This marks France's first official TRS services, with obligations enforced by the telecom regulator ARCEP.

 Open Data and data portability

 Included in the project is a default release of public data, and a recommendation for the use of interoperable formats.

 Free Software and Open Formats

 Article 16 of the law provides for the encouragement of the use of free software and open formats in public administration information systems, in order to preserve their control, durability and independence.

 In addition, the law specifies that source codes are administrative documents that can be communicated and reused, under article 2 of the law.
 An implementing decree has been issued to specify the list of licenses, all of which are open source, applicable to the distribution of these source codes.
 A list of these source codes is published by Etalab.

 Copyright issues

 The definition of digital commons was discussed, with great interest during the online consultation, then withdrawn by Matignon.
 The cabinet of Fleur Pellerin, then Minister of Culture, is against it.
 Isabelle Attard condemned Matignon's withdrawal of the Commons, then submitted an amendment in favour of the Commons, which was rejected.

 Freedom of panorama has also been debated, but the potential commercial use of images is likely to be a problem.
 A compromise amendment has been accepted, but does not satisfy all the demands of those in favour of freedom of panorama, in particular because it only allows strictly non-commercial use, which is difficult to define on the Internet.